Time & Location Requests

 }

-Use the Notecard Auxiliary Wi-Fi Arduino library for an easier way of programmatically pulling a list of Wi-Fi access points with your Wi-Fi enabled host MCU and sending them to the Notecard.
+The Notecard Auxiliary Wi-Fi Arduino library provides an easy way to programmatically pull a list of Wi-Fi access points from a Wi-Fi enabled host MCU in the required format.

 Configuring USB Power and Motion-based Triangulation